 What are we looking for?

-Each Sight & Sound section is edited by a member of the editorial team, and each section has its own specific needs.
-A lot of our content sits across print and digital, though some is specific to its platform.
+Each Sight and Sound section is edited by a member of the editorial team, and each section has its own specific needs.
+A lot of our articles sits across print and digital, though some is specific to its platform.
 For more detail on how to pitch for each section, please contact the relevant section editor on the email addresses provided below.

 We are always on the lookout for singular, scintillating features that expand our readers’ awareness and understanding of film and wider screen culture.
 Our regular formats include interviews, profiles, essays and re-evaluations.
 Many, but not all, of these are tied to release dates, events and anniversaries; however, a great piece doesn’t rely on timeliness to make an impression, so please don’t limit your ideas to what’s in cycle.
 If you feel there’s a fascinating story that hasn’t yet been told, a corner of film history waiting to be revealed, or an essential argument needing to be made, we want to hear from you.